 This easy chocolate frosting recipe is rich, smooth, and something you will love!

-- Mix in espresso powder, dark cocoa powder, and vanilla
+- Step 3: Mix in espresso powder, dark cocoa powder, salt, and vanilla.

 Mix in more powdered sugar until you get the consistency you want.
-Start with ¼ powdered sugar then increase from there.
+Start with ยผ cup powdered sugar then increase from there.

 Mix in more heavy whipping cream until you get the consistency you want.
 Start with 1 tbs heavy whipping cream then increase from there.